clux/facemaulers/halos-2.md

 - Distance: flying platforms, misty step (changes faces legendary 2 actions)

 Has Lightning Bolt Bow: Lightning Bolt on Crit
-Once per day chain lighting launch attack: launch three arrows (as attack action), each casting chain lightning on hit.
-Note that the while this cascading chain lightning can arc to up to 9 targets, it cannot double dip on a single target.
+Once per day chain lighting launch attack: launch one arrows (as attack action), casting chain lightning on hit.
+Note that the while this cascading chain lightning can arc to up to 9 targets.

 Refresher Orb.
-A one time use item that can be to re-activate a magical item that has lost its charge.
 Also can restoring 3 ki or 2 sorcery points or one spell slot of (maximum usable spell level - 1) by concentrating on holding it as an action.
 After using the one-time ability, the daily restore ability stops working for one week.

 swap faces?
 legendary action change faces